 to your Emacs startup file (e.g., “~/.emacs”).
 Also add

-to the startup file, to cause NotDeft to be loaded when you execute
+to the startup file, to make NotDeft available for loading.

 While the above commands acquire, build, and set up NotDeft's Emacs Lisp code, they do not yet build or configure the C++-based Xapian backend; see Building the Xapian Backend and Configuring the Xapian Backend.